-H. Period of Availability of Federal Funds
+H. Period of Performance

 The period of availability for funds allocated to broadband mapping purposes will be 5 years from the date of award.
 The period for broadband planning and other purposes also will be up to 5 years from the date of award.